EstillCountyATC-ComputerScience/Student-Portfolio-Example/index.md

 {% include nav.html %}

 Welcome!
 This is my portfolio for the **ATC Computer Science** pathway.
-It showcases real artifacts from our **student‑run IT department**:
+It showcases real artifacts from our **student‑run IT department**!
+This will be where actual projects from the class will be displayed.

-- Web team (Internet Technologies)
-- Help desk (Help Desk Operations)
-- Device clinic (Hardware & Software Maintenance)
-- Network & infrastructure (Intro to Networking Concepts)
-- Dev & automation (Computational Thinking)

 Navigate with the links below: